-Currently, the evaluation of multiple Direct Lithium Extraction (DLE) technologies is underway using San Jorge brine.
-This evaluation covers a range of different DLE technologies that are available, including fully integrated systems capable of producing lithium carbonate or lithium hydroxide products.
+Evaluation of multiple Direct Lithium Extraction (DLE) technologies is currently underway using San Jorge brine, covering the range of different DLE technologies available.
+This includes fully integrated systems, capable of producing lithium carbonate or lithium hydroxide product.
+The Company has commenced a broad assessment of potential technology partners, and extraction of bulk samples for pilot scale test work during the program will further enable progression of the Company's assessment of the potential DLE options.

-The Company continues to make progress with multiple technology partners.
-As part of the drilling program, well screens will be installed to enable the extraction of brine quantities that are sufficient for bulk pilot testing.
-Each of the different process facilities will require upwards of 10,000 litres of brine for testing.
+As part of the drilling program well screens will be installed to allow extraction of quantities of brine sufficient for bulk pilot testing, with upwards of 10,000 litres of brine required for testing at different test process facilities.